Getting started with hydroponics: which system to build first

 Two-part or three-part liquid concentrates (General Hydroponics Flora series, Masterblend, Jack's Hydro) are the standard for home growers.
 You mix Part A and Part B (and sometimes Part C) into water at a specified ratio per gallon.
 Two-part systems keep calcium separate from sulfates and phosphates because they precipitate if stored together in concentrate.

 EC and pH are the two numbers you monitor.
 EC (electrical conductivity) measures the total dissolved nutrient strength. pH determines which nutrients the roots can absorb.
 Most crops want EC 1.0-2.5 mS/cm and pH 5.5-6.5.
-The EC/PPM converter handles the unit conversion between EC, PPM-500, and PPM-700 scales.
-The nutrient mix calculator computes target ratios by crop and growth stage.
+The EC/PPM converter handles the unit conversion between EC and the common ppm scales.
+The nutrient mixing calculator computes target ratios by crop and growth stage.

 Tap water is usually fine as the base.
 Municipal water with an EC below 0.5 mS/cm and pH 6.5-7.5 works for most crops without pre-treatment.
 Hard well water (EC above 0.8, or GH above 15) may need dilution with RO water.
 Very soft water (GH below 3) may need supplemental calcium and magnesium.